 What You Do:

 - For kindergarten and first grade math students, who often spend lots of time with pattern blocks, this activity should be lots of fun and especially beneficial to their developing skills.
 The first step involves lots of marking and cutting, and this can be tricky for younger children who are still building their fine motor skills.
-Grownups and big kids can help a lot, but do encourage younger children to put in some cutting time, too, just moving slowly and steadily.
+Grown-ups and big kids can help a lot, but do encourage younger children to put in some cutting time, too, making sure they're moving slowly and steadily.

 - Download our patchwork templates.
 Place the colored schematic diagram on a table for your child to follow, and help her cut out each of the individual templates.
-Help your child trace around them and cut them out, following the template directions.
+Help your child trace around them and then start cutting, making sure to follow the template directions.

-- When you’re done, you can use the piece as a placemat or even as a decoration for your next Fourth of July get together.
+- When you’re done, you can use the piece as a placemat or even as a decoration for your next get together.
 If you use it as a placemat, keep in mind that the paper can get ruined pretty quickly.
-That’s why it's a good idea to laminate this patchwork placemat to make a practical piece that can you can reuse every year as you celebrate the holiday!
+That’s why it's a good idea to laminate this patchwork placemat to make a practical piece that can you can reuse every year as you celebrate patriotic holidays!